-- Fund a small Roth IRA account.
 A Roth IRA account will earn compound interest your kids can use for college or in their retirement years.
-Use our Find an IRA tool to find an account with a low opening contribution requirement.
+As we have explained in the past:

-- Start a college savings account.
 It’s never too early to start saving for college.
-Open a 529 college savings account for your kid and help them understand how the different potential investments work and potentially compound.
+Open a 529 college savings account for your kids and help them understand how the different potential investments work and potentially compound.

-While investments will never have the same cache as the toys advertised on TV, they can be exciting.
-For example, Stacy’s best-ever investment was Apple – a stock he bought for about $8 a share a little more than 10 years ago that now sells for more than $500.
-What kid wouldn’t be excited by that?
+While gifts that teach money lessons will never have the same cache as the toys advertised on TV, they can be exciting.
 And the best part: no batteries or assembly required.